Health Library

 Your health care provider can usually diagnose this condition by looking at your skin and asking about your family's medical history.

-A skin biopsy may be needed to rule out other similar conditions.
+A skin biopsy may be needed to check for other similar conditions.
 Allergy testing may be done.

 Treatment